Dixie Carter: Career

 In 1960, Carter made her professional stage debut in a Memphis production of Carousel, co-starring George Hearn, whom she would go on to marry 17 years later.
 She moved to New York City in 1963 and got a part in a production of Shakespeare's The Winter's Tale.

 In 1967, she began an eight-year hiatus from acting, to focus on raising her two daughters; she returned to acting in 1974, when she filled in for actress Nancy Pinkerton as Dorian Cramer on One Life to Live while Pinkerton was on maternity leave.
 She subsequently was cast in the role of Assistant D.A.
 Olivia Brandeis "Brandy" Henderson on the soap opera The Edge of Night from 1974 to 1976.
 Carter took the role though some advised her that doing a daytime soap might negatively affect her career.
 However, she was first noticed in this role, and after leaving Edge of Night in 1977, she appeared in several episodes of another soap opera, The Doctors as socialite Linda Elliott.
 She relocated from New York to Los Angeles and pursued prime-time television roles.
 In 1976, she won the Theater World Award for Jesse and the Bandit Queen.

+In 1981 Carter starred in the title role of Mame at the Pittsburgh Civic Light Opera in a production staged by Susan H. Schulman and led by conductor Tom Helm.

 She appeared in series such as Out of the Blue (as Aunt Marion), On Our Own (as April Baxter), Diff'rent Strokes (as the first Maggie McKinney Drummond, Phillip Drummond's second wife), The Greatest American Hero (playing a KGB spy) and as the stuck up and conniving Carlotta Beck on Filthy Rich (1982).

 Carter's appearance in Filthy Rich paved the way for her most notable role, that of sharp tongued liberal interior decorator Julia Sugarbaker in the 1986–1993 television program Designing Women, set in Atlanta.
 Filthy Rich was created by Linda Bloodworth Thomason, who also created Designing Women.
 (In the beginning, without knowing the content of the show, Bloodworth-Thomason's only idea was to create a show starring Carter and fellow castmates Delta Burke, Annie Potts and Jean Smart.
 Filthy Rich also featured fellow Designing Women cast member Delta Burke in its cast.)
 After much persuasion from creators Linda Bloodworth-Thomason and her husband Harry Thomason, Hal Holbrook, Carter's real-life husband, had a recurring role as attorney Reese Watson.
 Carter's daughters Ginna and Mary Dixie Carter also had guest star roles as Julia Sugarbaker's nieces Jennifer and Camilla in the episode "The Naked Truth" in 1989.